Last updated on March 27th, 2023 at 08:50 pm

 - Now it’s time to position your flowers.

-First of all, the thickness or depth of your wood press itself will make a difference.
+First of all, the thickness or depth of the wood press itself will make a difference.
 My press is made from one inch thick pieces of pine.

-That is two inches of bolt space already spoken for.
+That is two inches of bolt space already spoken for by the thickness of the wood.

 To allow for more sandwiching, you will need either thinner pieces of wood, such as plywood, or longer bolts.